nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

    The device model name and displayed logo depend on the data provided during the device model registration.
 #.
 Tap the :guilabel:`Connect` button to initiate the connection and trigger the Fast Pair procedure.
-   After the procedure is finished, the pop-up is updated to inform about successfully completed Fast Pair procedure.
+   After the procedure has completed, the pop-up is updated to inform about successfully completed Fast Pair procedure.
-   **LED 2** turns on to indicate that the device is connected with the Bluetooth Central.
+   **LED 2** is lit to indicate that the device is connected with the Bluetooth Central.

    .. note::
       Some Android devices might disconnect right after the Fast Pair procedure has completed.
       Go to :guilabel:`Settings` > :guilabel:`Bluetooth` and tap on the bonded Fast Pair Provider to reconnect.

-   The connected Fast Pair Provider can now be used to control audio volume of the Bluetooth Central.
+   You can now use the connected Fast Pair Provider to control audio volume of the Bluetooth Central.
 #.
 Press **Button 2** to increase the audio volume.
 #.
 Press **Button 4** to decrease the audio volume.